pretyflaco/bitcoingovernance/index.md

 The exercise of freedom also requires accepting responsibility for the consequences of one's choices.
 In traditional governance systems, citizens can often blame their representatives for bad outcomes.
 In bitcoin's model, free users bear direct responsibility for the consensus rules they choose to enforce.

-# the relationship between freedom and censorship-resistance
+# The relationship between freedom and censorship-resistance

-## censorship-resistance is a direct consequence of free users
+## Censorship-resistance is a direct consequence of free users

 When users are genuinely free to choose which software to run and which rules to enforce, censorship becomes practically impossible.
 Even if miners, developers, exchanges, or governments attempt to impose changes that users disagree with, free users can simply refuse to accept those changes.